yauh-ask/notes/CyberSec/network_scanner.md

 `echo 1 > proc/sys/net/ipv4/ip_forward` to enable port forwarding to allow packets to flow through it just as a router

 `pip install scapy_http` considered to be deprecated, yet good to look around along with [Berkeley Packet Filter (BPF) syntax](https://biot.com/capstats/bpf.html)

+`iptables -I FORWARD -j NFQUEUE --queue-num 0` command to 'trap' victim's packets in a queue.
+To test locally instead of `FORWARD` to `OUTPUT` + `INPUT` in 2 commands (aka redirecting output and input chains).
+To set it back `ìptables --flush`

+`pip install netfilterqueue` - a module to extract queueing packets, deprecated of Jan 2020